Atlanta Discrimination & EEOC Attorney

 Some federal employment discrimination claims must first be filed with an agency before they can be presented in court, and there are specific requirements for doing so.
 For example, claims under Title VII, the ADEA, and the ADA require that a person first file a charge of discrimination against their employer with the EEOC.
 A charge must usually be brought within 180 days of the discriminatory act, but if the employer is a state or local government, the deadline may be extended up to 300 days in certain cases.
 After receiving a charge of discrimination, the EEOC investigates the charge, which may include requesting documents and other evidence and interviewing witnesses.
 The EEOC administrative process may also include mediation, as well as a settlement negotiation process referred to as conciliation if the EEOC finds reasonable cause to conclude that there is a violation.
 Once this process concludes, the agency issues the "Notice of Right to Sue," which will enable the employee who filed the charge to proceed to court and file a lawsuit.

-The lawyers at Beal, Sutherland, Berlin & Brown drill down into the details and aggressively investigate each case, beginning with document review, interviews of witnesses, and developing evidence through agency investigations.
-Every seemingly small piece of evidence adds up—from the statement of a witness who heard discriminatory remarks, to a history of discrimination complaints and lack of investigations by the company, to the records that show an employer’s reason for doing what it did don’t make sense.
-Beal, Sutherland, Berlin & Brown does the hard work our clients rely on to piece together their case.
+The lawyers at Beal, Sutherland, Berlin & Brown drill down into the details and aggressively investigate each situation, beginning with document review, interviews of witnesses, and developing evidence through agency investigations.
+Every seemingly small piece of evidence adds up—from the statement of a witness who heard discriminatory remarks, to a history of discrimination complaints and lack of investigations by the company, to the records that show an employer's reason for taking action doesn't make sense.
+Beal, Sutherland, Berlin & Brown does the hard work our clients rely on to piece together their cases.

 Discrimination is a serious matter, and getting the relief the law provides is just as serious.
-People have the right to make a living and the right to be treated fairly by their employer.
+People have the right to make a living and the right to be treated fairly by their employers.
 Discriminatory treatment violates personal dignity, hinders professional advancement, and injures all of society.
 Fighting it takes a lawyer who understands how to investigate, and then knows how to litigate.
-At Beal Sutherland Berlin & Brown, we aren’t afraid to make our case in front of jury.
+At Beal, Sutherland, Berlin & Brown, we aren't afraid to make our case in front of a jury.
 That can prove valuable, not just in court, but as leverage in negotiations.

 Our attorneys have decades of experience representing employees in workplace discrimination cases in Atlanta and throughout Georgia.
 We have successfully represented thousands of clients in negotiations with their employers, before the EEOC, and in state and federal courts, including jury trials and appeals, even to the U.S. Supreme Court.
 We believe that everyone who works for a living deserves equal treatment and dignity in the workplace, and have proven our ability to use the law to protect your rights and create greater fairness and equity in countless workplaces.